Outdoor Fingerprinting to Enable Reliable Outdoor-Indoor-Outdoor Transitions

 A) The Blue area indicates the fingerprinted indoor area on the 1st floor.

 Note that the paths are drawn loosely to indicate that you don't need to perform accurate check-ins or follow an exact route when doing the outdoor fingerprinting (as opposed to indoor fingerprinting).
+What matters is that you walk at a distance of 5m to 15m from the walls, which typically equals 5m to 15m from the indoor fingerprinted area.

 With the Outdoor fingerprinting setup, the expected performance of Indoor/Outdoor is roughly: